o-ran-sc/ric-plt-lib-rmr/docs/rmr_mt_call.3.rst

 **without** any intervening calls to *sleep()* or *usleep().*
 The number of retry loops defaults to 1, thus a maximum of 1000 send attempts is performed before returning to the user application.
-This value can be set at any point after RMr initialisation using the *rmr_set_stimeout()* function allowing the user application to completely disable retires (set to 0), or to increase the number of retry loops.
+This value can be set at any point after RMR initialisation using the *rmr_set_stimeout()* function allowing the user application to completely disable retires (set to 0), or to increase the number of retry loops.